Sharing My Ostomy Story at Work

 Past Member

-Please forgive me, but I'm very particular about my ostomy.
-I have named my stoma Rosebud Poopy-Butt and I use her as an educational tool to encourage others that either have a family history of colorectal cancer or are of a certain age or are having problems with their bathroom habits, to not mess around - call the doctor and have it looked into or get that colonoscopy.
+Please forgive me, but I'm very diligent about my ostomy.
+I have named my stoma Rosebud Poopy-Butt and I use her as an educational tool to encourage others who either have a family history of colorectal cancer or are of a certain age, or are having problems with their bathroom habits, not to mess around - call the doctor and have it looked into or get that colonoscopy.
 I tell people it's a nice nap and that their butt is not all THAT special!!!
 Since I met with my ostomy nurse before my surgery and had my abdomen marked where I wanted Rosebud placed, Rosebud is on my midriff - above my waist, below my bra band.

-I'm not a shy bashful person and I am not ashamed of Rosebud.
-There is nothing to see when I lift my shirt a little bit to show my pouch - and it's often just enough to jar skeptics to actually call the gastroenterologist to get an appointment.
+I'm not a shy, bashful person and I am not ashamed of Rosebud.
+There is nothing to see when I lift my shirt a little bit to show my pouch - and it's often just enough to jar skeptics into actually calling the gastroenterologist to get an appointment.
 I tell them it's essential that their siblings, parents, aunts, uncles, grandparents, and friends get a screening colonoscopy and if there are polyps, get them taken out.
-My husband had two polyps at his last colonoscopy and the doctor lopped them off and told him afterwards that they were pre-cancerous.
+My husband had two polyps at his last colonoscopy and the doctor lopped them off and told him afterward that they were pre-cancerous.
 I told my husband that his doctor had just saved him from potential big problems like mine.

 Dee, please don't ever EVER be ashamed or unwilling to share your story.
 YOU and I are survivors.
 I truly believe it is part of my mission as a survivor to get others to take care of themselves.
 I was WAY SMARTER than my doctor and when he told me that he thought it was time for me to have a colonoscopy, I told him, no, I have no history in my family; I'm OK.
 Yeah, sure, I was.
 I was growing Stage 3 Rectal Cancer, a 2" rectal cancer tumor that invaded my vagina.
 I no longer have a vagina.
 I had a complete hysterectomy when I had my cancer surgery, but I am alive - and I am THANKFUL.
 I told my surgeon that I was going to spread the word and do everything in my power to help save lives.
 He thought that would be a good thing for me to do, so I'm doing it.
 Nothing to be ashamed of.
 Nothing to gross anyone out.
 Just telling it like it is.
 Best wishes and I hope you can get past your feelings.
 We have nothing to be ashamed of or afraid to tell others about.